 You can see statistics for:

 NOTE: Visitors on your website may be merged into one contact.
-For more information, see Contact user mapping.
+For more information, see Contact-visitor mapping.

 For example, the touchpoint you are tracking is downloading a whitepaper.
 Visitor A and Visitor B hit the touchpoint.
 The total hits are 2.
 However, Visitor A and Visitor B are merged in one Contact since they are the same person downloading the whitepaper from two different locations.
 Thus, the unique hits are equal to 1.